 Target Ovarian Cancer has always sought to respect people’s personal data.
 We regularly evaluate our processes and protocols to make sure we are following both the spirit and the letter of the General Data Protection Regulation (GDPR) and other legislation relating to personal data.
 We highly value our relationships with women with ovarian cancer, their families and friends, health professionals, and all other beneficiaries, fundraisers and supporters.
 Maintaining these relationships will continue to be a top priority for us.

 This Privacy Notice sets out the data processing practices carried out by Target Ovarian Cancer in relation to personal data about supporters, event attendees, grant applicants, volunteers and newsletter subscribers.
-For the purposes of this Privacy Notice is Target Ovarian Cancer.
+For the purposes of this Notice, the data controller is Target Ovarian Cancer.
 For the purpose of this Notice we will use the group term ‘supporters’ to describe any one of these groups.

 If you have any queries or requests concerning your personal data or would like to contact us about your preferences please contact us at Target Ovarian Cancer, 2 Angel Gate, London EC1V 2PT or at firstname.lastname@example.org, or call us on 020 7923 5470.

-Our communications include information about our latest breakthroughs, campaigns and impact for women with ovarian cancer.
-If you are not already receiving these communications, but would like to, please contact us on firstname.lastname@example.org or 020 7923 5470.
+Our communications include our services and events, ovarian cancer news, and opportunities to support us.
+If you are not already receiving these communications, but would like to, please contact us on email@example.com or 020 7923 5470.

 Why your personal information is important

 Developing a better understanding of our beneficiaries and supporters through your personal data allows us to make better decisions about our work, fundraise more efficiently and, ultimately, helps us to improve early diagnosis, fund life-saving research and provide much-needed support to women with ovarian cancer.